pingcap/docs/how-to/secure/enable-tls-between-components.md

 This section describes how to enable TLS authentication in a TiDB cluster.
 TLS authentication can be applied to the following scenarios:

-- The **mutual authentication** between TiDB components, including the authentication among TiDB, TiKV, and PD, between TiDB Control and TiDB, between TiKV Control and TiKV, between PD Control and PD, between TiKV peers, and between PD peers.
-Once enabled, the mutual authentication applies to all components, rather than only part of the components.
+- The **mutual authentication** between TiDB components, including the authentication among TiDB, TiKV, and PD; the authentication between TiDB Control and TiDB, between TiKV Control and TiKV, between PD Control and PD; the authentication between TiKV peers, and between PD peers.
+Once enabled, the mutual authentication applies to all components, rather than to part of the components.
 - The **one-way** and **mutual authentication** between the TiDB server and the MySQL Client.

 > **Note:**
 >
-> The authentication between the MySQL Client and the TiDB server involves one set of certificates, while the authentication among TiDB components uses another set of certificates.
+> The authentication between the MySQL Client and the TiDB server uses one set of certificates, while the authentication among TiDB components uses another set of certificates.

 ## Enable mutual TLS authentication among TiDB components

-1. Prepare certificates
+1. Prepare certificates.

     It is recommended to prepare a server certificate for TiDB, TiKV, and PD separately.
 Make sure that these components can authenticate each other.
 The clients of TiDB, TiKV, and PD share one client certificate.